-Our primary objective is to continue to generate predictable income for shareholders.
+Our primary objective is to continue to generate predictable income for shareholders, primarily through investments in debt assets secured by royalties or other cash flows derived from sales of approved life sciences products.

 The Company holds a majority of its investments through its financing subsidiary, BPCR Limited Partnership.